LenoxLow/improved-cosvd-tag-genome/README.md

 # Re-worked co-SVD

 ## Dataset
-The dataset used in this work is [MovieLens dataset](https://grouplens.org/datasets/movielens/).
+The dataset used in this work is from the [MovieLens dataset](https://grouplens.org/datasets/movielens/).
 There are three sets of datasets obtained from [GroupLens](https://grouplens.org).

 `ml-latest-small` MovieLens 100K dataset (Year 2016) (Uploaded to this repository)